 Insane amounts of art Piracy!

 We’re more than two decades into the 2000s.
 The internet has become a big part of everyday life for most people.
 Art theft is hitting record numbers.
-Us artists do now not have to simply concern ourselves with the occasional amateur taking credit for our work, but hundreds of illegal businesses potentially making huge amounts of profit via our art and designs.
+Now, us artists do not have to simply concern ourselves with the occasional amateur taking credit for our work, but hundreds of illegal businesses could potentially be making huge amounts of profit via our art and designs.